Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Event-level privacy lower bound

 \subsection{From the reduction to the accuracy lower bound}

-In this section, we use Lemma~\ref{lem:innerprod_reduction} together with a known lower bound on the accuracy of private mechanisms for answering inner-product queries to complete the proof of Theorem~\ref{thm:insertion+deletion+eps}.
+In this section, we use \Lem{innerprod_reduction} together with a known lower bound on the accuracy of private mechanisms for answering inner-product queries to complete the proof of \Thm{insertion+deletion+eps}.

 We use the following lower bound on inner product queries.
-Like a similar lower bound of~\citet{MirMNW11}, \sstext{the proof of this theorem} uses the reconstruction attacks of \cite{DinurN03,DworkMT07}, together with the argument of De~\cite{De12} that rules out reconstruction from the outputs of $(\eps,\delta)$-differentially private algorithms.
+Like a similar lower bound of~\citet{MirMNW11}, this theorem is proved using the reconstruction attacks of \citet{DinurN03} and \citet{DworkMT07}, together with the argument of De~\cite{De12} that rules out reconstruction from the outputs of $(\eps,\delta)$-DP algorithms.